Home Calendar Defining Seasons

 • fall (autumn) starts March 1 and ends May 31; and

-The question which definition to use divides countries and regions around the world.
-For example, Australia and New Zealand use the meteorological definition, so spring begins on September 1 each year.
-In many other countries, both definitions are used, depending on the context.
+The question of which definition to use divides countries and regions around the world.
+Many countries use both definitions, depending on the context.

 Topics: Astronomy, Seasons, March, June, September, December